The Special Working Contract for Non-Jordanian Domestic Workers

 Activities, processes and steps involved:

 In Jordan, migrant domestic workers, who are predominately women, confront a number of labour and human rights violations, including overwork, non-payment of wages, restrictions on mobility and communication, and physical and sexual abuse.
 These violations are widespread, partially due to the fact that Jordan, like many other Arab countries, excludes domestic workers (whether Jordanian or foreign) from the provisions of national labour laws.
-The Special Working Contract attempts to guarantee these workers certain rights through the establishment of one standard contract.
+The Special Working Contract attempts to guarantee these workers certain rights through the establishment of a standard and unified contract.

-It is in important to note that the contract only appears in English and Arabic.
+It is important to note that the contract only appears in English and Arabic.
 However, in 2006, the Ministry of Labour created a guide for migrant domestic workers translated into the languages of origin countries (Sinhalese, Tagalog, and Indonesian, as well as English and Arabic).
-The Ministry of Labour is now requiring all recruitment agencies to distribute the guide to newly-arrived migrant workers.
+The Ministry of Labour is now requiring all employment agencies to distribute the guide to newly-arrived migrant workers.